 I had that uncanny capacity, too, of being able to oscillate wildly from pudgily overweight to very skinny, so that my blazer and school trousers either hung off me like bags, or barely met at the zip.
 This capacity for rapid and dramatic weight loss and gain was, I suspect, a symptom of the bouts of depression I suffered during puberty.
 I wasn’t able to diagnose myself at the time – nor to connect my mental state to the ebb and flow of my waistline – but I certainly spent a great deal of time as an adolescent crying, and, on those occasions when I did attempt to confide in my mother, complaining to her that I was ugly.

 The thing I blamed for these periods of misery, of course, was my inability to get a girlfriend.
-Unfortunately, being such a spaz (to use parlance popular at the time) meant that I didn’t handle rejection gracefully, or particularly philosophically.
+Unfortunately, being such a spaz (to use a moniker that was all the rage back then) meant that I didn’t handle rejection gracefully, or particularly philosophically.
 Instead of taking a long, hard look at myself and attempting to replicate the things my contemporaries did who had more success with the ladies, I elected to play the averages game, reasoning that, if I threw myself at enough hapless females, one of them would eventually cave in and say yes.
 Sadly, however, it didn’t work out that way, and, the more clumsy proposals I made, the more rejections I racked up.
 Or, to put it another way: my conversion-rate of propositions to rebuffals remained constant at a perfect one-hundred percent.

 On top of my increasing desperation, I realise with hindsight that I was granting the girls at my school more and more power over me.
 In fact, I started to assume that their power over me had been earned for no other reason than that they were girls, and that it must be a marvellous thing to be female, because, that way, you had boys simply hurling themselves at you, and you could take your pick without any thought for the broken corpses of unrequited suitors littering your wake.
 To my mind, you see, I wasn’t giving girls power over me: they had pre-eminence for no other reason than that they had nice hair, no hair on their legs, and could wear pleated skirts and shoes with buckles on them.